alexCalispa/employees/README.md

 ## INSTALL OR EJECUTE
-1.To execute the following script, you must double click on the index.html file.
+1. To execute the following script, you must double click on the index.html file.
-2.Open development console.
+2. Open development console.
-3.See the result.
+3. See the result.